katebeavis/boris-bikes-graduate/README.md

 # Boris Bikes Graduate

-This version of Boris Bikes was completed after I graduated from Makers Academy in the role of an alumni helper to better understand how I could help and mentor the students completing it.
+This version of Boris Bikes was completed after I graduated from Makers Academy in the role of an alumni helper, to better understand how I could help and mentor the students completing it.

 ### BDD and OOD Basics: Boris Bikes